Trapdoor

-A trapdoor is a sliding or hinged door in a floor or ceiling.
+A trapdoor or hatch is a sliding or hinged door that is flush with the surface of a floor, ceiling, or roof.
 It is traditionally small in size.
 It was invented to facilitate the hoisting of grain up through mills, however, its list of uses has grown over time.
 The trapdoor has played a pivotal function in the operation of the gallows, cargo ships, trains, booby traps, and more recently theatre and films.

 History

 Originally, trapdoors were sack traps in mills, and allowed the sacks to pass up through the mill while naturally falling back to a closed position.

 Many buildings with flat roofs have hatches that provide access to the roof.
 On ships, hatches—usually not flush, and never called trapdoors—provide access to the deck.
 Cargo ships, including bulk carriers, have large hatches for access to the holds.

 Gallows

 Most 19th- and early 20th-century gallows featured a trapdoor, usually with two flaps.
-The victim will be placed at the join.
-The edge of a trapdoor farthest from the hinge accelerates faster than gravity, so that the prisoner does not hit the flaps but falls freely.
+The condemned was placed at the join.
+The edge of a trapdoor furthest from the hinge accelerates faster than gravity, so that the condemned does not hit the flaps but falls freely.